And How To Spot One Before You Hire Them

 Below are five of the biggest risks you’ll face from unlicensed contractors, followed by ways to protect yourself from placing your home at the mercy of those who prey on the unwary.

 The first step after signing a home remodeling proposal is paying your deposit.
 Deposits are an act of faith – faith that the work will be done and faith that you’ll pay the rest of the bill at the end.

-Unfortunately, deposits aren’t small, and you are betting tens of thousands of dollars that everything will work out – and unlicensed contractors know this, too.
+Unfortunately, the amount of your deposit can be significant, and you are betting tens of thousands of dollars that everything will work out – and unlicensed contractors know this, too.

 The worst of them will first do the demo work so they can harvest your old fixtures to sell, then disappear.
-One unlicensed contractor even faked their death1 to get out of repaying a homeowner’s deposit.
+One unlicensed contractor even faked his death1 to avoid returning a homeowner’s deposit.

-While few contractors will go to such lengths to duck you, you’re still left with a torn-up house and near-zero legal recourse, all while having paid for the pleasure.
+While few contractors will go to such lengths to cheat you, you could still be left with a torn-up house and near-zero legal recourse, all while having paid for the punishment.